Anthony W. Robins

 Architectural historian and historic preservation consultant.
 Author, lecturer, walking tour leader.

-Anthony W. Robins Work Experience Details
+Anthony W. Robins work experience

 Co-Owner, Director Of Preservation Services And Educational Programming

-Thompson & Columbus, Inc. 1998 - Present
+Thompson & Columbus, Inc.

 New York City

-• Research consultant and advisor on historic preservation issues.
-Services include preparation of National Register nominations and applications for government grants to fund restoration projects. • Lecturer and guide.
-Lectures on and tours of New York's remarkable architecture and history - with special attention to (and affection for) the city's Art Deco wonders.• Author and editor.
+• Author and editor.
 Books, articles, public history installations and exhibition texts on New York City history, architecture and historic preservation, geared to an intelligent lay audience.

 Adjunct Professor